gholler-sopra/hydrator-plugins/transform-plugins/docs/FieldHasher-transform.md

 **Hasher:** Select a hashing algorithm.

-**Fields:** Specifies the fields to be hashed.
+**Fields:** Specify the fields to be hashed.
 Only `String` values are allowed.
 The hashed output would also be of the type String.

 ***Note:*** The output schema of this plugin would be the same as the input schema.